SimBoex/DockersProjects/Docker1/README.md

 4. others pull from there

 # Some useful commands:
-1. docker exec -it ID /bin/bash
-to enter the terminal inside the container denoted with ID
+1. docker exec -it ID /bin/bash or docker exec -it ID /bin/sh to enter the terminal inside the container denoted with ID

 2. after entering it: i can use the command "env" to see the environment variables